ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 basic_rectangle = rectangle(10, 20);
 ```

-Now if we step away from the thunderstorms and lightning (which are very very freightening), and go back to our original example, those of you that are experienced might be thinking of another way that defaults can be done.
+Now if we step away from the thunderstorms and lightning (which are very very frightening), and go back to our original example, those of you that are experienced might be thinking of another way that defaults can be done.

 > TODO: Link all code
 > TODO: Finalise code examples